bliszewski/sfmt/README.md

 ### Creating a New Migration
 There are two types of migrations:
-1. Work Item
+1. Work Item Migration, a standard migration of components and configurations from one Org to another.
-2. Patch

-A Work Item Migration is a complete migration from source to final destination.
-A Patch is a modification to a Work Item, for example to update a component that had issues or add a new component.
+2. Patch Migration, a modification to a migration, e.g. to fix a bug that was discovered during migration..

 When starting our with a migration you should always create a Work Item migration first, and create Patches only as needed.